Nice Bombs: Release

 Nice Bombs made its World Premiere at the 2006 Chicago Underground Film Festival where it won the Best Documentary award, which was especially fitting since Alshaibi has worked as a filmmaker primarily out of Chicago.
-Nice Bombs was theatrically released in New York at Two Boots Pioneer Theater and Chicago at the Gene Siskel Film Center.
-The film also screened at the 2007 New York Underground Film Festival and made its broadcast debut on the Sundance Channel in March 2008.
+Nice Bombs was theatrically released in New York at Two Boots Pioneer Theater and in Chicago at the Gene Siskel Film Center.
+The film was also screened at the 2007 New York Underground Film Festival and made its broadcast debut on the Sundance Channel in March 2008.
 The DVD distributor Cinema Obscura released Nice Bombs on DVD on October 27, 2009.